 \section{Introduction}

-Arguably the most fundamental problem in mathematical statistics is that of distinguishing between two classes of candidate models based on observed data.
-When the two classes of models are {\em simple}, i.e., there are just two distinct probability distributions being compared, then the seminal work of \citet{neymanpearson1933} settles the question on how to optimally distinguish the two.
-More specifically, Neyman and Pearson proved that the most powerful test to distinguish between the two candidate distributions is based on the magnitude of the likelihood ratio.
-Beyond the test's statistical properties, the {\em law of likelihood} \citep[e.g.,][]{edwards1992, royall.book, hacking.logic.book} offers principled justification for carrying out the comparison between the two models in this fashion.
-In real applications, however, it is rare for the relevant comparison to be between two simple hypotheses, so the Neyman--Pearson lemma is generally insufficient to settle these practical questions.
-That is, when either of the two classes are {\em composite}, i.e., consisting of more than one probability distribution, then it is no longer clear how to define the likelihood ratio and to operationalize the law of likelihood.
+A fundamental problem in statistics is that of distinguishing between two classes of candidate models based on observed data.
+When the two classes of models are {\em simple}, i.e., there are just two distinct probability distributions being compared, then \citet{neymanpearson1933} settle the question on how to optimally distinguish the two based on the magnitude of the likelihood ratio.
+Beyond the test's statistical properties, the {\em law of likelihood} \citep[e.g.,][]{edwards1992, royall.book, hacking.logic.book} offers principled justification for comparing the two models in this fashion.
+In applications, however, it is rare for the relevant comparison to be between two simple hypotheses, and if either of the two hypotheses are {\em composite}, i.e., consisting of more than one probability distribution, then it is no longer clear how to operationalize the law of likelihood.

-To overcome this difficulty, there are two common strategies to quantify the ``likelihood'' of a composite hypothesis: the classical likelihood ratio testing, like that covered by Wilks's theorem \citep{wilks1938}, maximizes the likelihood over the respective models, whereas the Bayesian approach averages the likelihood with respect to suitable priors.
-In either case, judgments are made as above by considering the magnitude of the corresponding (marginal) likelihood ratio.
+Two common strategies are available to quantify the ``likelihood'' of a composite hypothesis: classical likelihood ratios, like those covered by Wilks's theorem \citep{wilks1938}, maximize the likelihood, whereas Bayes factors \citep[e.g.,][]{bernardo.smith.book, jeffreys1961} average the likelihood with respect to suitable priors.
+In either case, judgments are made as above by considering the magnitude of the corresponding (maximum or average) likelihood ratio.
 For various reasons, however, simply thresholding these likelihood ratios is not fully satisfactory: classical strategies to calibration are based on sampling distribution calculations that assume a specific data-generating process, and so the reliability statements lack robustness to the kind of departures from these assumptions common in practice, e.g., data-peeking.
 And since neither of these likelihood ratios generally meet the conditions necessary (see below) to achieve a sort of universal calibration independent of the data-generating process, there is a need for new approaches.